cahya-wirawan/indonesian-language-models/Transformers/README.md

 # Transformer based Language Models for Indonesian

 The transformer-based language model has been very popular since 2018, and there are already pre-trained models in many different languages.
-Unfortunately there is still no indonesian language model available for public (May 2020), maybe due to huge resources needed  for the training from scratch.
-We already have some Malaysian language models, but Malay and Indonesian still differ, even though they both belong to the same Austronesian language.
+Unfortunately there is still no transfomer indonesian language model available for public (May 2020), maybe due to huge resources needed  for the training from scratch.
+There are already some Malaysian language models, but Malaysian and Indonesian still differ, even though they both belong to the same Austronesian language.
 For this reason, I try to train some language models myself and make them available to the public in the hope that they can be useful for Indonesian NLP research.